mathgladiator/roslin/SPEC.md

 Would be stretched with the card.
 If the card is in an environment that is 1000 pixels wide, then the right design line of x=400 is transformed into x'=1000 while the design line of x=200 becomes x'=500.

 Besides a card rendering in a larger space, items may grow which extend the size of the card as well.
 For example, this allows for cards to have scrollable text.
 This means the tracking lines are used to determine how items grow.
-The sequence of events for rendering are: (1) seed the sizes from the design space, (2) stretch the design space into the rendering space, (3) grow the rendering space for each item.
+The sequence of events for rendering are: (1) seed the sizes from the design space, (2) stretch the design space into the rendering space, (3) grow the rendering space for each item by adjusting the tracking lines.

 The order in which items grow the card's rendering is important to consider as changing the tracking lines change may change the dimensions of a previous item sizes.
-For example, suppose we have a container that lists square boxes from top to bottom and left to right.
-The height of this container depends on the width of the container, and if another item changes the width then the height changes.
+Resizing and dependency tracking will discussed in [aabb](#aabb).
+For now, the key is that an item and card negotiate the item's size and the coordinate system as defined by tracking lines.

-*hard problem inbound, need to figure out how to prove this* This creates a topological ordering, and we seek to topologically sort the items during sizing to eliminate back-tracking.
-This requires an item to fit one of three categorizations: does not expand, expands horizontally, expands vertically.
+At hand, there are two ways for an item to size and position themselves.
+The simple case is a ['matrix'](#matrix) while the more interesting case is ['aabb'](#aabb).

 ### matrix

-A 'matrix' layout is limited in many ways.
-A matrix based layout is unable to push the tracking lines, scale non-uniformaly.
-However, the matrix layout can rotate.
+A 'matrix' layout is a limited way to size and position an item, but it is also the simplest and supports rotation.
+This layout algorithm is unable to influence tracking lines, and is primarily meant as a way to rotate perspectives or place doodads.
 We start with an example:

 ```js
 {